 One approach is to rethink how moral responsibility is assigned (Gotterbarn 2001; Waelbers 2009).
-When it comes to computing practitioners, Gotterbarn observes a tendency to side-step or avoid responsibility by looking for someone else to blame.
-He attributes this tendency to two pervasive misconceptions about responsibility.
+When it comes to computing practitioners, Gotterbarn identifies a potential to side-step or avoid responsibility by looking for someone else to blame.
+He attributes this potential to two pervasive misconceptions about responsibility.
 The first misconception is that computing is an ethically neutral practice.
 According to Gotterbarn this misplaced belief that technological artifacts and the practices of building them are ethically neutral is often used to justify a narrow technology-centered focus on the development of computer system without taking the broader context in which these technologies operate into account.
 This narrow focus can have detrimental consequences.
 Gotterbarn gives the example of a programmer who was given the assignment to write a program that could lower or raise an X-ray device on a pole, after an X-ray technician set the required height.
 The programmer focused on solving the given puzzle, but failed to take account of the circumstances in which the device would be used and the contingencies that might occur.
 He, thus, did not consider the possibility that a patient could accidentally be in the way of the device moving up and down the pole.
 This oversight eventually resulted in a tragic accident.
 A patient was crushed by the device, when a technician set the device to tabletop height, not realizing that the patient was still underneath it.
 According to Gotterbarn, computer practitioners have a moral responsibility to consider such contingencies, even though they may not be legally required to do so.
 The design and use of technological artifacts is a moral activity and the choice for one particular design solution over another has real and material consequences.

 The second misconception is that responsibility is only about determining blame when something goes wrong.
-Computer practitioners, according to Gotterbarn, have conventionally adopted a malpractice model of responsibility that focuses on determining the appropriate person to blame for harmful incidents.
+Computer practitioners, according to Gotterbarn, have conventionally adopted a malpractice model of responsibility that focuses on determining the appropriate person to blame for harmful incidents (2001).
 This malpractice model leads to all sorts of excuses to shirk responsibility.
 In particular, the complexities that computer technologies introduce allow computer practitioners to side-step responsibility.
 The distance between developers and the effects of the use of the technologies they create can, for instance, be used to claim that there is no direct and immediate causal link that would tie developers to a malfunction.
 Developers can argue that their contribution to the chain of events was negligible, as they are part of a team or larger organization and they had limited opportunity to do otherwise.
 The malpractice model, according to Gotterbarn, entices computer practitioners to distance themselves from accountability and blame.

 The two misconceptions are based on a particular view of responsibility that places the focus on that which exempts one from blame and liability.
 In reference to Ladd, Gotterbarn calls this negative responsibility and distinguishes it from positive responsibility (see also Ladd 1989).
 Positive responsibility emphasizes “the virtue of having or being obliged to have regard for the consequences that his or her actions have on others” (Gotterbarn 2001, p.
 227).
 Positive responsibility entails that part of the professionalism of computer experts is that they strive to minimize foreseeable undesirable events.
 It focuses on what ought to be done rather than on blaming or punishing others for irresponsible behavior.
 Gotterbarn argues that the computing professions should adopt a positive concept of responsibility, as it emphasizes the obligations and duties of computer practitioners to have regard for the consequences of one’s actions and to minimize the possibility of causing harm.
 Computer practitioners have a moral responsibility to avoid harm and to deliver a properly working product, according to him, regardless of whether they will be held accountable if things turn out differently.

 The particular practices and social structures that are in place to ascribe responsibility and hold people accountable, have an influence on how we relate to technologies.
-Nissenbaum contends that the difficulties in attributing moral responsibility can, to a large extent, be traced back to the particular characteristics of the organizational and cultural context in which computers technologies are embedded.
+Nissenbaum contends that the difficulties in attributing moral responsibility can, to a large extent, be traced back to the particular characteristics of the organizational and cultural context in which computer technologies are embedded.
 She argues that how we conceive of the nature, capacities and limitations of computing is of influence on the answerability of those who develop and use computer technologies (1997).
 She observes a systematic erosion of accountability in our increasingly computerized society, where she conceives of accountability as a value and a practice that places an emphasis on preventing harm and risk.

 Accountability means there will be someone, or several people, to answer not only for the malfunctions in life-critical systems that cause or risk grave injuries and cause infrastructure and large monetary losses, but even for the malfunction that cause individual losses of time, convenience, and contentment.
 (1994, p.
 74)